Necessary and Sufficient Conditions for Capacity-Achieving Private Information Retrieval with Adversarial Servers: Conditions for PIR properties

 \end{theorem} \begin{proof}

 Equation (\ref{p3}) is because of Lemma \ref{uniq}.
 Equation (\ref{ent}) is because of Lemma \ref{asmcolluding}.
 Equation (\ref{pri}) is because (\ref{ent}) indicates the number of query realizations is $M$ times larger when $\theta$ is not given than when $\theta = m$.
-Equation (\ref{key}) is because $\psi(m,F)$ is a bijective function. \end{proof} This result indicates that the number of feasible $F$ must be constant for all $\theta$ even though $T$ queries are obtained by colluding servers, so that it can not infer queries sent to the other servers.
+Equation (\ref{key}) is because $\psi(m,f)$ is a bijective function. \end{proof} Due to Lemma \ref{colludingsufficientpriv} and Theorem \ref{conditionsforcolludingpriv}, (\ref{theorem4}) is the sufficient condition for privacy property (\ref{privacy}).
+This result indicates that the number of feasible $f$ must be constant for all $\theta$ even though $T$ queries are obtained by colluding servers, so that it can not infer queries sent to the other servers.